White Supremacist Ideas Have Historical Roots In U.S. Christianity

 Among the New Testament verses Thornwell could cite was the Apostle Paul's letter to the Ephesians where he writes, "Slaves, obey your human masters, with fear and trembling and sincerity of heart."
 (Biblical scholars now discount the relevance of the passage to a consideration of chattel slavery.)

-'Slavery, in the minds of many, was necessary for the South to thrive," says Bobby Donaldson, director of the Center for Civil Rights History and Research at the University of South Carolina.
+"Slavery, in the minds of many, was necessary for the South to thrive," said Bobby Donaldson, director of the Center for Civil Rights History and Research at the University of South Carolina.
 "So Thornwell used his pulpit to defend the South against charges by the North, by abolitionists. ...
 He provided the intellectual defenses that many slaveholders needed."

-Pastor Henry Lyon, Jr.'s opening prayer before the white Citizens' Council meeting in Montgomery included words starkly reminiscent of the Civil War era.
-"We stand on the sacred soil of Alabama in the Cradle of the Confederacy of our beloved Southland," he said.
+Lyon's opening prayer before the white Citizens' Council meeting in Montgomery included words starkly reminiscent of the Civil War era.
+"We stand on the sacred soil of Alabama in the cradle of the Confederacy of our beloved Southland," he said.
 "Help us to realize with all of the fervency of our heart and mind that every inch of ground we stand on tonight is sacred and honorable."

-A fear that their regional culture was at risk lay behind much of the opposition to the civil rights movement among southern Christians.
-Alan Cross, the Montgomery pastor who was dismayed by what he learned of the attack on the Freedom Riders, ultimately decided that the best explanation for the involvement of Christians in the incident was that they were acting on the basis of their perceived self-interest.
+A fear that their regional culture was at risk lay behind much of the opposition to the civil rights movement among Southern Christians.
+Cross, the Montgomery pastor who was dismayed by what he learned of the attack on the Freedom Riders, ultimately decided that the best explanation for the involvement of Christians was that they were acting on the basis of their perceived self-interest.

-"People try to protect their way of life," he says.
+"People try to protect their way of life," he said.
 "You know, 'What's best for me and my family?'
 You even begin to use God as a means to an end.
-It makes a lot of sense to people, and they're, like, 'Well, that's what everybody does.'"
+It makes a lot of sense to people, and they're, like, 'Well, that's what everybody does.' "

 A "don't-rock-the-boat" philosophy can have a powerful appeal among people who are unnerved by the prospect of social change, and church leaders may feel powerless to counter it.

-In 1965, Henry Lyon, Jr.'s more moderate son, Henry Lyon III, was called to lead an all-white Baptist church in Selma, Alabama.
-He arrived in the city two months after the "Bloody Sunday" confrontation on the Edmund Pettus Bridge, when more than 2000 civil rights marchers were savagely attacked by Alabama state troopers and local lawmen.
-The younger Lyon, who died in 2018, never adopted his father's bigoted rhetoric, and his wife Sara Jane Lyon says he was personally willing to open his church to African Americans.
-During the 21 years Lyon served as the church's pastor, however, his congregation never accepted Black members, apparently because he did not feel free to press the issue.
+In 1965, Lyon's more moderate son, Henry Lyon III, was called to lead an all-white Baptist church in Selma, Ala.
+He arrived in the city two months after the "Bloody Sunday" confrontation on the Edmund Pettus Bridge, when more than 2,000 civil rights marchers were savagely attacked by Alabama state troopers and local law officers.
+The younger Lyon, who died in 2018, never adopted his father's bigoted rhetoric, and his wife, Sara Jane Lyon, said he was willing to open his church to African Americans.
+During the 21 years Lyon was the church's pastor, however, his congregation never accepted Black members, apparently because he did not feel free to press the issue.

 "Selma wasn't ready for it," Sara Jane Lyon told NPR in an interview.
 "He knew it would accomplish nothing if he upset everybody and pushed, you know, to integrate the church."

-In his sermons, Mrs. Lyon recalled, her husband would tell his congregation, "I have not come here to change your heart.
+In his sermons, Sara Jane Lyon recalled, her husband would tell his congregation, "I have not come here to change your heart.
 There's no way I can do that. ...
 Only the Lord can change your heart."
-Asked whether her husband ever discussed racial justice as a pastor, Lyon said, "That was not his style of preaching.
+Asked whether her husband ever discussed racial justice as a pastor, she said, "That was not his style of preaching.
 He didn't get up and talk about local issues.
 He preached the Word of God."

 The church and the status quo

 After leaving Selma, the Lyons relocated to Montgomery and joined the First Baptist Church there.
-With about 5000 members, the church has a central place in civic life.
+With about 5,000 members, the church has a central place in civic life.
 The congregation is almost entirely white, but it's not because of a deliberate policy.
-The pastor, Jay Wolf, says he welcomes everyone.
+The pastor, Jay Wolf, said he welcomes everyone.

-"When I came to know the Lord, I became color-blind," Wolf says.
+"When I came to know the Lord, I became colorblind," Wolf said.
 When some visitors asked Wolf how many African Americans attended his church, he said he had "no idea."

 "I don't know how many white members we have," Wolf told NPR.
 "Like, does it make any difference?
 I just know that we have people, crafted in the image of God.
 I am completely resistant to this idea of breaking things down on a demographic basis.
 We are the body of Christ, and we need Jesus, and that's all I need to know."

-On the other side of Montgomery, where African American residents are concentrated, Pastor Terence Jones also preaches about needing Jesus, though with a message attuned to a multi-racial congregation.
-The son of a Black Southern Baptist preacher, Jones thinks the Christian church is partly to blame for America "dropping the ball," in his words, on race issues.
+On the other side of Montgomery, where African Americans are concentrated, Pastor Terrence Jones also preaches about needing Jesus, though with a message attuned to a multiracial congregation.
+The son of a Black Southern Baptist preacher, Jones said he thinks the Christian church is partly to blame for America "dropping the ball," in his words, on race issues.

 Jones argues that Christians need to focus on racism far more seriously.